-- If you need further support you can call the Families & Childcare Information helpline on 0345 045 1360 or visit your nearest Children's Centre.
+- If you need further support you can call the Families & Childcare Information helpline on 0345 045 1360 or visit your nearest Child and Family Centre.

 If Peterborough City Council is your local authority, you can apply for free childcare on their website.